These almond flour peanut butter cookies are filled with peanut flavor. They're crispy and golden on the outside, with a soft and chewy interior.

 I love baking with almond flour.
 It adds a nutty flavor and additional moisture to all kinds of baked goods.
-It's often added to cakes, such as this Meyer lemon almond cake or this almond cake with apples.
-Almond flour is the main ingredient in the frangipane layer of this pink hued rhubarb frangipane tart.
-And it's a key component in this rich marzipan cake with dark chocolate buttercream.
+It's a key component in these salted caramel macarons.

-In these cookies, almond flour has the added benefit of replacing all other flours, which makes these peanut butter almond flour cookies completely gluten free.
+In these cookies, almond flour has the added benefit of replacing all other flours, which makes these cookies completely gluten free.
 While I don't follow a gluten free diet, it's always nice to have reliable recipes on hand that work for friends and family with dietary restrictions.
 Plus, they're just plain delicious.

-I often think of almond flour based recipes as being somewhat fragile and crumbly, but these cookies are neither.
+I sometimes think of almond flour based recipes as being fragile and crumbly, but these cookies are neither.
 The peanut butter and egg provide them with a good sturdy structure.
-They survived intact a trip to school in a heavily agitated lunchbox, so they should weather most anything.
+They survived trips to school in a heavily agitated lunchbox, so they should weather most anything.

 I'm already thinking about making them again, but smaller, and sandwiching something sweet between them, like I did with these chocolate coffee mascarpone sandwich cookies.
 Maybe some chocolate ganache...

-You can explore the entire collection of cookies here, including these flourless chocolate hazelnut sandwich cookies from Italy, baci di Alassio.
+You can explore the entire collection of cookies here, including these flourless chocolate hazelnut sandwich cookies from Italy, baci di Alassio, and these chocolate peanut butter cup cookies, which also have peanut butter in the dough.

 Ingredients

-- Unsalted butter Using unsalted butter allows you to control the total amount of salt in the recipe.
-With salted butter, brands use different amounts of salt, so you're never sure where you're starting with salt quantity.
+Unsalted butter Using unsalted butter allows you to control the total amount of salt in the recipe.
 Make sure your butter is at room temperature.

-- Egg - An egg serves as a binder and provides additional fat.
-Use a large egg that has been at room temperature.
-If you've forgotten to get it out of the fridge in advance, place it in a bowl and cover with warm water for 5 minutes.
+Egg - Use a large egg that has been at room temperature.
+If you've forgotten to get it out of the fridge in advance, place it in a bowl of warm water for 5 minutes.

 Instructions

-Step 3: Add the egg and vanilla.
-Mix until fully incorporated, scraping down the bowl as needed.
+Add egg and vanilla.
+Mix until fully incorporated, scraping down bowl as needed.

-Step 6: Using a medium cookie scoop (1.5 Tablespoons, size 40), scoop 8 balls of dough onto each cookie sheet (three rows of 3:2:3) Space them at least 2 inches apart.
-If desired, sprinkle the top of each cookie with a pinch of granulated sugar.
+Using 1½ Tablespoon cookie scoop, scoop 8 balls of dough onto each cookie sheet.
+Space at least 2 inches apart.
+If desired, sprinkle tops of cookies with a pinch of granulated sugar.

-Step 7: Bake on the middle rack at 350 F for 8-9 minutes, until just golden brown and beginning to firm up on the edges.
-Remove the pan from the oven and bang it on a countertop or the top of the oven two or three times to flatten the cookies a bit.
-Working quickly, use a round cookie cutter that's slightly larger than the cookie to push each cookie back into a circular shape.
+Bake on the middle rack of oven at 350 F for 8-9 minutes, until just golden brown and beginning to firm up on the edges.
+Remove baking sheet from the oven and bang it on towel-covered countertop two or three times to flatten the cookies a bit.

 Variations